chiddianozie/chiddianozie/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on {redacted} from home.
+- 🔭 I’m currently working from home.
 - 🌱 I’m currently reading [Attention Factory: The Story of TikTok and China's ByteDance](https://www.amazon.co.uk/Attention-Factory-TikTok-Chinas-ByteDance-ebook/dp/B08L1578B6)
 - 💬 Ask me about graphs, ML engineering, accessibility.
 - 😄 Pronouns: he/him
+- 🧘 "feedback is a gift"

 <!--
 **sirchidi/sirchidi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.